acerbilab/pybads/docsrc/source/api/classes/optimize_result.rst

 .. note::

-  The main output of a PyBADS run is a ``OptimizeResult`` object.
+  The main output of a PyBADS run is a ``OptimizeResult`` dictionary object.

-  Its methods and interface are described below.
+  Its attributes and interface are described below.

 .. autoclass:: pybads.bads.OptimizeResult
    :members: